 - 2 cloves garlic, minced

-- ½ tsp sea salt
+- ½ teaspoon sea salt

-- ½ tsp freshly ground pepper
+- ½ teaspoon freshly ground pepper

-Preheat your oven to 425°F.
+- Preheat oven to 425°F.

-Arrange in a single layer in a parchment paper-lined baking sheet.
+- Arrange in a single layer in a parchment paper-lined baking sheet.
 Avoid having them touch each other.
 Use two baking sheets if necessary.